Delaunay-like Triangulation of Smooth Orientable Submanifolds by L1-Norm Minimization: Variational formulation for submanifold reconstruction

 Consider a simplicial complex $K$ such that

 Then Problem~(\ref{problem:reconstruction}) has a unique solution and the closure of the support of that solution is a faithful reconstruction of \M. \end{theorem}

 Observe that our main theorem does not require $K$ to be geometrically realized nor to retain the homotopy type of \M. One may ask about the feasability of realizing the assumptions of Theorem~\ref{theorem:reconstruction}.
-In Section~\ref{section:PerturbationForSafetyAlgorithm}, we explain how to apply Moser Tardos Algorithm (\cite{moser2010constructive} and \cite[Section 5.3.4]{boissonnat2018geometric}) as a perturbation scheme to enforce both the safety condition and Condition \eqref{eq:extra-safety-condition} required by Theorem~\ref{theorem:reconstruction}.
+In Section~\ref{section:PerturbationForSafetyAlgorithm}, we explain how to apply Moser Tardos Algorithm (\cite{moser2010constructive} and \cite[Section 5.3.4]{boissonnat2018geometric}) as a perturbation scheme for enforcing both the safety condition and Condition \eqref{eq:extra-safety-condition} required by Theorem~\ref{theorem:reconstruction}.